tc39/proposal-record-tuple/README.md

 Records and Tuples can only contain primitives and other Records and Tuples.
 You could think of Records and Tuples as "compound primitives".
 By being thoroughly based on primitives, not objects, Records and Tuples are deeply immutable.

-Records and Tuples support comfortable idioms for construction, manipulation and use, similar working with objects and Arrays.
-They are compared deeply by their contents, rather than by their shallow identity.
+Records and Tuples support comfortable idioms for construction, manipulation and use, similar to working with objects and Arrays.
+They are compared deeply by their contents, rather than by their identity.

 JavaScript engines may perform certain optimizations on construction, manipulation and comparison of Records and Tuples, analogous to the way Strings are often implemented in JS engines.
-(It should be understood, these optimizations are not guaranteed.)
+(It should be understood that these optimizations are not guaranteed.)

 Records and Tuples aim to be usable and understood with external typesystem supersets such as TypeScript or Flow.

 ## Prior work on immutable data structures in JavaScript

 Today, userland libraries implement similar concepts, such as [Immutable.js](https://immutable-js.github.io/immutable-js/).
-Also [a previous proposal attempt](https://github.com/sebmarkbage/ecmascript-immutable-data-structures) has been done previously but abandoned because of the complexity of the proposal and lack of sufficient use cases.
+Also [a previous proposal](https://github.com/sebmarkbage/ecmascript-immutable-data-structures) has been attempted but abandoned because of the complexity of the proposal and lack of sufficient use cases.

 This new proposal is still inspired by this previous proposal but introduces some significant changes: Record and Tuples are now deeply immutable.
 This property is fundamentally based on the observation that, in large projects, the risk of mixing immutable and mutable data structures grows as the amount of data being stored and passed around grows as well so you'll be more likely handling large record & tuple structures.
 This can introduce hard-to-find bugs.

 As a built-in, deeply immutable data structure, this proposal also offers a few usability advantages compared to userland libraries:
 - Records and Tuples are easily introspectable in a debugger, while library provided immutable types are often hard to inspect as you have to inspect through data structure details.
-- Because they're accessed through typical object and Array idioms, no additional branching is needed in order to write a generic library that consumes both immutable and JS objects; with user libraries, method calls may be needed just in the immutable case.
+- Because they're accessed through typical object and array idioms, no additional branching is needed in order to write a generic library that consumes both immutable and JS objects; with user libraries, method calls may be needed just in the immutable case.
 - We avoid cases where developers may expensively convert between regular JS objects and immutable structures, by making it easier to just always use the immutable ones.

 [Immer](https://github.com/mweststrate/immer) is a notable approach to immutable data structures, and prescribes a pattern for manipulation through producers and reducers.
 It is not providing immutable data types however, as it generates frozen objects.
 This same pattern can be adapted to the structures defined in this proposal in addition to frozen objects.